 Your scrotum will be numb for 1 to 2 hours after a vasectomy.
 Apply cold packs to the area and lie on your back as much as you can for the rest of the day.
-Wearing snug underwear or a jockstrap will help ease discomfort and protect the area.
+Wearing snug underwear or compression shorts will help ease discomfort and protect the area.

 You may have some swelling and minor pain in your scrotum for several days after the surgery.
 Unless your work is strenuous, you can return to work in 1 or 2 days.
 Avoid heavy lifting for a week.